cwgreene/jumpy/learnings.md

 - If you wanted, in theory, to completely redo the input delegation system, at the top level, you could inject a node as the last element that captured the input.
+- Recipe for "Ghost Layer":
+    - unconditionally clear the ghost layer using `_input`
+    - Add a layer to the tilemap, and "Modulate" it with alpha.
+    - within `_unhandled_input` handle redraw unconditionally.